The Project: Origami Engagement Invitations

 3. Take ribbon off and use it to cut the remaining ribbon quicker.
 I find it easiest to lay the cut ribbon flat on a table and then roll the other uncut ribbon right next to it, cutting it the same length each time.
 Goes faster.

 **You can also hold the ribbon infront of you and let it dangle, cutting it where it needs to be in the air.
-This is also quick**
+This is also quick**4.
+Place ribbon aside and create ring "stickers" (This will cover the ribbon ends and make it look more complete)

 5. Choose a backing color.
 Ours was red.
 Cut out whatever size square you think you want.
 Do this as many times as needed.